Low-Impact Exercises for Beginners to Build Strength and Mobility

 How Low-Impact Work Builds Strength and Mobility

-It builds strength through control
+It builds strength through controlled repetition

-It supports mobility through range of motion
+It improves mobility through gentle range of motion

 It improves balance and coordination

-It encourages consistency
+It makes consistency easier

 Who This Routine Is For